SaeedMalik7/megr2157-portfolio/docs/assignments/A02/index.md

 <img src="./A2PIC4.png" alt="Truss Layout" width="800">

+After making them into beams, I had some overlap issues with the BD beam clipping into other beams.
+So I used the trimextender feature to discard parts of the beam.

 <img src="./A2PIC5.png" alt="Truss Layout" width="800">

+This is the beam without the pin holes.

 <img src="./A2PIC6.png" alt="Truss Layout" width="800">

+I added the pin holes
 <img src="./A2PIC7.png" alt="Truss Layout" width="800">

 -<a href="./A2 Truss.SLDPRT" download>Truss CAD</a>